adobe/spectrum-web-components/packages/button/README.md

 ## Overview

-An `<sp-button>` represents an action a user can take. sp-buttons can be clicked or tapped to perform an action or to navigate to another page. sp-buttons in Spectrum have several variations for different uses and multiple levels of loudness for various attention-getting needs.
+An `<sp-button>` represents an action a user can take. sp-buttons can be clicked or tapped to perform an action or to navigate to another page.
+Buttons in Spectrum have several variations for different uses and multiple levels of loudness for various attention-getting needs.